singindian45/3ncryptor/README.md

 Mysterybox.py is the main program.
 How to use:

-1)First put all files in the same folder.
+1)First put all files(mysterybox.py,encryptionkey.txt,dictionary.txt,encryptionkeylist.txt) in a common folder.

 2)Run the program